 Study area

 The recording systems will be set in the arctic tundra of Indigirka river delta (IRD) area, specifically the Dzhyukarskoe lake (70˚56′37.0′′N, 148˚00′22.3′′E).
 Typical vegetation in the area is composed of dwarf shrubs, grasses, lichens, and mosses.
 The subsoil is permafrost.
-In summer time (i.e., breeding season), the temperature ranges from -4 to 22˚C, with an average of 5˚C. Two different habitats will be monitored with two sets of recording systems.
+In summer time (i.e., breeding season), the temperature ranges from -4˚C to 22˚C, with an average of 5˚C. Two different habitats will be monitored with two sets of recording systems.
 There is a research station located by the Dzhyukarskoe lake that we will use during the fieldwork.
 Food supply and fuel will be purchased from the nearest village, Chokurdakh (70°38′N 147°54′E).
 The IRD area is within the Kytalyk Reserve so that a permit is required from Siberian Branch of the Russian Academy of Sciences.

 Bird species